 The International Criminal Court began its work in 2002, having been granted the jurisdiction to prosecute individuals for the international crimes of genocide, crimes against humanity and war crimes.
 The ICC began its first trial in January 2009.
 Since then, the Court has investigated war crimes in numerous countries, including Uganda, the Central African Republic, Sudan, Libya and Georgia.
-The ICC remains controversial, seen by some non-Western countries as an exercise in northern imperialism, while the United States, which is not an ICC member, criticises what it sees as the Court’s lack of sufficient checks and balances on prosecutors and judges.
+The ICC remains controversial, seen by some non-Western countries as an exercise in Western imperialism, while the United States, which is not an ICC member, criticises what it sees as the Court’s lack of sufficient checks and balances on prosecutors and judges.

-Broadcast May 22, 2005
+Broadcast: May 22, 2005

 - Roelof Haveman, programme director of the Grotius Centre at Leiden University